Alaskans Living Independently (ALI) Medicaid Waiver: An Alternative to Nursing Home Care

 Many long-term care Medicaid programs offer a participant-directed option, allowing program participants to select and manage the caregiver of their choosing.
 This, unfortunately, is not an option through the ALI Waiver.
 Instead, all services and supports are provided by agency providers.

 The Alaskans Living Independently Waiver is a 1915(c) Home and Community Based Services (HCBS) Medicaid Waiver.
-It is not an entitlement program; meeting eligibility requirements does not equate to immediate receipt of program benefits.
+It is not an entitlement program.
 The number of participant enrollment slots are limited, and when these slots are full, a waiting list for program participation forms.

 What are 1915(c) HCBS Medicaid Waivers?

 Historically Medicaid only paid for long-term care in nursing homes.
-1915(c) HCBS Medicaid Waivers allow states to offer benefits outside of these institutions.
-“HCBS” stands for Home and Community Based Services.
+1915(c) HCBS Medicaid Waivers, also known as Home and Community Based Services Waivers, allow states to offer benefits outside of these institutions.
 The goal of HCBS is to delay or prevent institutionalization, and to that end, care may be provided in one’s home, the home of a relative, assisted living, or adult foster care / adult family living.
-Waivers can target specific groups, such as the elderly, disabled, or persons with Alzheimer’s, who require a Nursing Home Level of Care and are at risk of institutionalization.
+Waivers target specific groups of persons, such as the elderly, disabled, or persons with Alzheimer’s, who require a Nursing Home Level of Care and are at risk of institutionalization.
 Waivers are not entitlements.
-This means that meeting eligibility criteria does not guarantee receipt of benefits, as there are a limited number of slots for program participants.
+Instead, there are a limited number of program participant slots, and when they are full, a waitlist is established.

 Benefits of the Alaskans Living Independently Waiver